Birmingham Airport Guide

 - Transfer to the City:

 Buses to the city centre and surrounds can be caught opposite the airport at the Bus and Coach Terminus.
 Birmingham city centre can also be reached via Birmingham International railway station connected to the airport by a free monorail system called the Air-Rail Link.
 Trains run from Birmingham International Station to Birmingham New Street Station and vice versa throughout the day but are less frequent in the evenings and on weekends.
+Uber, and other mobile app based taxi services are also available.
 For onward travel, Birmingham International Station is connected to over 100 towns in and around the UK.

 - Car rental: